grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 repair on a Surface device.

 - **Power off device –** Ensure the device is powered off completely and the battery has been fully discharged.
-Refer to the [Repair-Specific Precautions and Warnings](surface-repair-safety-guidelines.md#repair-specific-precautions-and-warnings) for details.
+Refer to the [Repair-specific precautions and warnings](surface-repair-safety-guidelines.md#repair-specific-precautions-and-warnings) for guidelines.
   Once discharged, the device should be disconnected from all power sources.

 - **ESD Prevention –** Ensure ESD prevention steps and general guidelines are followed prior to opening the device.
-Refer to the [ESD Prevention section](surface-repair-safety-guidelines.md#electrostatic-discharge-esd-precautions) for details.
+Refer to the [ESD Prevention section](surface-repair-safety-guidelines.md#electrostatic-discharge-esd-precautions) for guidelines.

 - **Position Device –** To prevent damage to the device, ensure the device is placed on a clean surface free of debris.